SwissTonyStark/GameMindsDT/d4rl_pybullet_dt/README.md

 #### Hyperparameters
-The set of hyperparameters used for our Decision Transformer in the Ant Pybullet Medimum env-v0:
+The proposed set of hyperparameters for our Decision Transformer in the Ant Pybullet Medimum env-v0:

       "h_dim": 256,
       "num_heads": 8,